jcarter2010/Meringue/README.txt

 Keep in mind, this is still in its very early stages and very much a work in progress.
 There will be a lot of bugs, just giving you fair warning.

 In order to run this, download the repository as a .zip and put it wherever you want it.
-After doing that just unzip it to the directory where you want to keep it, then open up a terminal window and type:
+After doing that just unzip it to the directory where you want to keep it, then open up a terminal window within the 'meringue' directory and type:

-  python2 merengue.py
+  python2 meringue.py

 don't use the setup.py script.
 I am still testing that and it doesn't work whatsoever, so just ignore it.